Azure/bacc/docs/tutorials/azfinsim-in-secured-batch.md

 The `deployment.bicep` is the entry point for this deployment and `config.jonc` is the configuration file that contains all the resource configuration parameters for this deployment.

-The deployment deploys a hub using the `connectivity.bicep` template from the [azbatch-starter-connectivity] repository.
+The deployment deploys a hub using the `connectivity.bicep` template from the [bacc-connectivity] repository.
 The hub is deployed in a separate resource group.
 The hub contains a firewall and a virtual network gateway.
 The firewall is used to route all traffic from the compute nodes through a single point of egress.
 The virtual network gateway is used to connect the hub to the spoke network.
 The spoke network is deployed